 Dear Great One,

-Here you are.
-You’ve made it to another day in your life.
-Congratulations are in order.
-You’re still breathing, and you still have time to fulfill your mission in life.
-It’s a mission that’s going to require a lot more from you than you ever thought possible.
+You’re still breathing, and you still have time to fulfill your life mission, which will require a lot more from you than you ever thought possible.
 Good thing you’re about to learn “How to Be the Best You Can Be.”

 #1.
 Start with “Thank You”